Seneca Bird Egg

 Packet Size 30 Seeds $5.00

 Bush/Dry.
 Blossom pink.
 Productive compact plants grow to about 16 inches.
 One of the many original varieties from the late Robert Lobitz of Paynesville, Minnesota, located in Stearns county.
-Robert released this bean through the Seed Savers Exchange (Decorah, Iowa) yearbook in 1999.
+Robert released this bean through the Seed Savers Exchange yearbook in 1999.
+Named after the town of Willmar, Minnesota.

 Witzenhausen